thindil/hunter/CONTRIBUTING.md

 11 - Documentation footer.
 Hunter uses `-- ****` for closing documentation.

 How to generate the code documentation is described in main *README.md* file.

+### Code submission

+A preferred way to submit your code is to use [tickets](https://www.laeran.pl/repositories/hunter/ticket) on the project page.
+Please attach to that ticket file with diff changes, the best if done with command `fossil diff`.
+But any other diff program will work.
+In that situation, please add information which program was used to create the diff file.
+If you prefer you can also use other options from [contact page](https://www.laeran.pl/repositories/hunter/wiki?name=Contact).

 ## Additional debugging options